 A comprehensive examination of all the ways client data become insecure would be a long process.
-However, client data security is a major concern for an IT consultant in Los Angeles.
+However, client data security is a major concern for a managed IT service provider in Los Angeles.
 So, we have to start somewhere.

 There are four primary areas we can consider when it comes to client data in the cloud:

 The security of servers has always been a major concern.
 After all, most, if not all of your business processes, will interface with your servers if not actually reside there.
 So, they represent a major point of failure if they are compromised.

 Moving to the cloud, the fundamental concerns only expand.
 By putting your data on servers held by a different organization and in one-or-more remote locations off-site, you are forced to examine the compromise being made between power/flexibility and reduced levels of direct control and security.

 It doesn’t matter how secure your servers are from outside penetration if a rogue or hapless employee breaches server security.
 A rigorous implementation of security policy, monitoring, and audits is vitally important when it comes to maintaining the security of data against employee mistakes and crimes.